 Where you can, always use high definition images.
 High definition is an instant sign of quality, reassuring your audience that you deliver premium content and products.
 Low-quality images cheapen your design!

-Hero images don’t need be static.
+Hero images don’t need to be static.
 Animations, GIFs, and videos are all potential choices for a powerful hero image.
-They can enhance your story telling by highlighting aspects of humour and action.
+They can enhance your storytelling by highlighting aspects of humour and action.
 But, it takes a little longer to get your point across – the viewer needs to invest their time to watch it unfold.

 A big consideration when thinking about movement is that some email clients disable motion.
 Also, video or animation may also slow down the load time, meaning lower engagement rates.

 6. Testing the water

 Don’t forget to test your emails before sending, both internally and, if you have a large audience, always do A/B testing.